Signal representation and orthogonality

 Complex Sinusoids

-This section comprises of two complex sinusoidal signals (complex exponential) and tweaking of a scale parameter of the signals to visualize how their product and orthogonality changes with the change in parameters.
-The objective of this section is to visualize the product of two complex sinusoids and comment on their orthogonality.
+This section comprises of two complex sinusoidal signals (complex exponential) and tweaking of frequency parameter of the signals to visualize how their product and orthogonality changes with the change in parameters.
 Click on the "Plot" button to visualize the plots.
 Steps to be done are as follows

 1. Enter Parameter k for the first signal